 The MS thesis option curriculum is designed to provide a balance between modern technological focus and disciplinary depth.
 Students must secure a thesis advisor for research and course guidance.

-Under this option, students complete 24 credits of coursework and 6 thesis credits at the 5000-level or above.
-At least 24 credits (eight courses) must be completed in computer science, including three required breadth courses.
-Up to 6 credits (two courses) may be taken outside of the department with the approval of the Graduate Committee.
+Under this option, students complete 24 credit hours of coursework and 6 thesis credit hours at the 5000-level or above.
+At least 24 credit hours (eight courses) must be completed in computer science, including three required breadth courses and the professional development requirement.
+Up to 6 credit hours (two courses) may be taken outside of the department as long as those are at the 5000-level and above and offered at CU Boulder main campus.

-In addition to this, students must fulfill any other MS degree requirements as stated by the department.
+In addition to the above, students must fulfill any other MS degree requirements as stated by the department.
 For more information, visit the Traditional MS Degree Program Requirements webpage.

 Plan II: Non-Thesis Option

-Under this option, students complete 24 credits of coursework at the 5000-level or above.
-At least 24 credits (eight courses) must be completed in computer science, including three required breadth courses.
-Up to 6 credits must be independent study research hours.
-Up to 6 credits (two courses) may be taken outside of the department with the approval of the Graduate Committee.
+Under this option, students complete 24 credit hours of coursework at the 5000-level or above.
+At least 24 credit hours (eight courses) must be completed in computer science, including three required breadth courses and the professional development requirement.
+Up to 6 credit hours (two courses) may be taken outside of the department as long as those are at the 5000-level and above and offered at CU Boulder main campus.
+The remaining 6 research credit hours must consist of one of the following:

-In addition to this, students must fulfill any other MS degree requirements as stated by the department.
+In addition to the above, students must fulfill any other MS degree requirements as stated by the department.
 For more information, visit the Traditional MS Degree Program Requirements webpage.

 Course Requirements